Written and Created by PaperCraftCentral Susan

 conventions or even at casual meetings between crafters, but these days it is also common to trade with people you get to know on the Internet in organised swaps.

 Professional artists sometimes make these little cards to use as their own business cards and write something about themselves and their work on the back.
-Their artwork is immediately in someone's hands this way.
+Once given out, their artwork is immediately in someone's hands this way.

 If you want to join in the fun of making and swapping ATCs and you acquire a collection of them, what can you do with them?
 Here are some ideas for you: